Court action seeks probe of Trump’s Scottish golf course buys

 DISPUTED QUOTE ABOUT RUSSIAN MONEY

-Patrick Harvie, leader of the Greens, has expressed concerns in Scottish Parliament over how the courses were funded.
+Harvie, the Greens’ leader, has expressed concerns in Scottish Parliament over how the courses were funded.
 “Big questions remain over Trump’s business dealings in Scotland,” he said in February 2020.
 The purchase of the two courses, he said, “were part of Trump’s huge cash spending spree in the midst of a global financial crisis, while his son was bragging about money pouring in from Russia.”

 Harvie was referring to a comment attributed to Eric Trump by veteran golf writer James Dodson, who relayed a conversation with Trump’s son in a 2017 interview with National Public Radio.
 Dodson said Eric Trump told him the courses were financed with money from Russia.